-Compare with the space $\cP_d$ defined in \cite{CM5}, $\tilde{\cP}_d$ consists of subsolutions to the heat equation on the MCF.
+Compared with the space $\cP_d$ defined in \cite{CM5}, $\tilde{\cP}_d$ consists of subsolutions to the heat equation on the MCF.
 However, subsolutions still fit in \cite{CM5}.
 Repeat Colding-Minicozzi's proof, we have the following theorem, which is \cite[Theorem 0.5]{CM5}: \begin{theorem} There exists a dimensional constant $C_n$ so that for ancient MCF $M_t$ with $\lambda(M_t)\leq \lambda_0$ and $d\geq 1$, then $\dim\tilde\cP_d\leq C_n\lambda_0d^n$.
 Here $\lambda(M_t)$ is the entropy of $M_t$. \end{theorem}

 The proof is exactly the same as the proof in \cite{CM5}.
-Although now the space consists of subsolutions, one can see that the discussions in \cite{CM5} (like \cite[Lemma 3.4]{CM5}, \cite[Lemma 4.1]{CM5} - actually in the paper cited there, the lemma was stated for subsolutions) are also valid for subsolutions.
+Although now the space consists of subsolutions, one can see that the discussions in \cite{CM5} (like \cite[Lemma 3.4]{CM5}, \cite[Lemma 4.1]{CM5} - actually in the papers cited there, these lemmas were stated for subsolutions) are also valid for subsolutions.